semojs/semo/docs/en/guide/core-commands/README.md

   --watch       Watch config change, maybe only work on Mac
 ```

-Here, `<configKey>`'s format is `a.b.c`, means hierarchical config.
-It also supports adding comments to the last level config.
+Note that the `<configKey>` here is in the format of `a.b.c`, representing multi-level configuration.
+In addition, it supports adding comments to the configuration set at the last level.

 ## `semo hook`

 :::tip
-This command has been migrated to `semo-plugin-hook`
+This command has been moved to the `semo-plugin-hook` plugin.
 :::

-This command's output shows all available hooks in current environment, all implemented hooks can be invoked.
-You can see the hook name, description, and definition location.
+The output of this command displays all available hooks in the current environment.
+All logic implementing these hooks can be executed.
+In the output, you can see the name, description, and module declaration of the hooks:

 ```
 Hook                         :  Package :  Description